-- a. payment of basic wages between the time of discharge and the arrival of the Seafarer at their place of original engagement or home; - b. the cost of accommodation and food; - c. reasonable personal travel and subsistence costs during the travel period; - d. transportation of the Seafarer's personal effects up to the amount allowed free of charge by the relevant carrier agreed with the Company.
+- a. payment of basic wages and subsistence allowance between the time of discharge and the arrival of the Seafarer at their place of original engagement or home; - b. the cost of accommodation and food; - c. reasonable personal travel and subsistence costs during the travel period; - d. transportation of the Seafarer's personal effects up to the amount allowed free of charge by the relevant carrier agreed with the Company.

-3. A Seafarer shall be entitled to repatriation at the Company's expense on termination of employment as per Article 18 except where such termination arises under Article 25.6(c).
+3. A Seafarer shall be entitled to repatriation at the Company's expense on termination of employment as per §25 except where such termination arises under §25 (6d).

-4. The provisions of Articles 21.1, 21.2 and 21.3 shall also apply to Seafarers travelling to join the vessel.
+4. The provisions of §§ 19(1), 19(2) and 19(3) shall also apply to Seafarers travelling to join the vessel.

-FOOD, ACCOMMODATION, BEDDING, AMENITIES ETC.
+FOOD, ACCOMMODATION, BEDDING, AMENITIES ETC. § 22

-1. The Company shall provide, as a minimum, accommodation, recreational facilities, amenities and services, including social connectivity, as adapted to meet the special needs of Seafarers who must live and work on ships.
-The Company shall also provide food and catering services in accordance with the standards specified in Title 3 of MLC and shall give due consideration to the Guidelines in that Convention.
+1. The Company shall provide, as a minimum, accommodation, recreational facilities, amenities and services, including social connectivity, as adapted to meet the special needs of seafarers who must live and work on ships.
+The Company shall also provide food and catering services in accordance with the standards specified in Title 3 of MLC and shall give due consideration to the Guidelines in that Convention, including the provisions of equipment for sports, exercise, table games, deck games and, where possible, facilities for swimming.
+Where onboard drinking water falls below potable (safe-to-drink) standards, other fresh water shall be provided at no cost to the crew in sufficient amounts.

-2. Seafarers shall have access to free calls on a one-off basis linked to compassionate circumstances as per Article 25 emergencies.
+2. Seafarers shall have access to free calls on a one-off basis linked to compassionate circumstances as per §25 emergencies.

-3. Additionally, each Seafarer may make free use of the Ships internet system, where one is fitted, for a reasonable amount of time, as determined by the Master, taking account of the vessels operational requirements, for the purpose of communicating with home, social networking and other needs.
+3. Additionally, each Seafarer may make free use of the ships internet system, where one is fitted, for a reasonable amount of time, as determined by the Master, taking into account the vessel's operational requirements, for the purpose of communicating with home, social networking and other needs.